Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Zuo Ci speed tech

 This trick relies on a [neutral L-stick bug](#Neutral-L-stick-bugs).
-If you do Zuo Ci's air special with L-stick neutral, you get far more speed than intended and move at a velocity that easily breaks the speed cap as long as you stay in air.
-Having Agility 10 on your weapon makes the tactic even more powerful.
+If you do Zuo Ci's air special with L-stick neutral, you get far more speed than intended and move at a velocity that easily breaks the Speed cap as long as you stay in air.

-This tactic is fairly situational.
+Timing tests have shown that with Agility 10 your movement speed is equal to Benkei's speed digging (disregarding other factors such as terrain or cooldowns).
+However, this tactic is overall far more situational and hard to use.
 First of all, you need more than a single jump's worth of height to make the most out of your buggy momentum.
 You also lose the super speed if you touch the L-stick or Zuo Ci brushes any walls at any point.
 This means you can't really steer while doing this tech, and it's not practical to use in tight spaces either.

+Xingcai and Zuo Ci make a surprisingly good duo because Xingcai is able to gain consistent, quick and chainable height with her air attacks.
+A movement tactic where you start with Xingcai, jump -> air C1 -> air special to quickly gain height, then double jump and switch to Zuo Ci and use his air special is actually not that much slower than Benkei speed digging.

 Getting super speed also requires a low frame rate.
 Although it's inconsistent on PS4, it can be done reliably on PC with vsync 30.
 You get a bit of extra speed to this attack by keeping L-stick neutral even on vsync 60, but it's not quite as much.